• Ntc

 What’s your verdict?

-“Ban TikTok” was the voice of many for months ranging from sporadic protest to constructive voice while many kept a modest reservation and preferred to see its positive uses.
-But the government might have hit the final nail in the coffin.
-Do you think it’s the end of TikTok in Nepal or do you think the government should be liberal in its stance?
+“Ban TikTok” was the demand of many for months while many kept a mixed reservation and preferred to see its positive utilities.
+But what do you think of life without TikTok if you ever used it?
 You can share your honest opinion in the comments below.

 Follow us on Facebook, Twitter, and Viber to get the latest news, and information about Nepal Telecom, Ncell, Smart Cell, ISPs, mobile apps, and phones in Nepal.